Big Ring

 The Big Ring is a ring-shaped large-scale structure formed by galaxies and galaxy clusters near the constellation Boötes with a diameter of 1.3 billion light years, located 9.2 billion light years away.
 It was discovered in 2024 by Alexia Lopez, a PhD student at the University of Central Lancashire.
 In 2021, she discovered the Giant Arc, a similar structure located in the same region.
 It is a significant astronomical discovery, as it challenges the Cosmological Principle.
 Currently, there is no known cause for its formation within our current understanding of the universe.
 The Big Ring is the seventh large structure discovered that contradicts the understanding of smooth matter distribution across the largest scale of the universe.

 Characteristics

 The Big Ring is composed of numerous galaxies and galaxy clusters that form a continuous, almost perfect ring-like pattern in space.
 With its diameter of 1.3 billion light years and a circumference of 4 billion light years, it is one of the largest known structures within the observable universe.
 The structure is made up of many galaxy clusters and galaxies of various types.
 Some regions of the ring are denser than others, indicating variations in the mass and number of galaxies present.
-It exceeds the theoretical size limit of cosmic formations, which calculated to be 1.2 billion light-years.
-This was previously thought to be impossible, as there wasn't enough time to be had for such a large structure to form.
+It exceeds the theoretical size limit of cosmic formations, which is calculated to be 1.2 billion light-years.
+This was previously thought to be impossible, as there wasn't enough time for such a large structure to form.